TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **_– Indeed for Chrome and Our Mobile Software_**

-Indeed may also collect information about websites and web pages you visit through our mobile software or while using Indeed for Chrome.
-This could include information about Job Listings you save, notes or applications statuses that you save or update, or data regarding how you engage with websites or other actions you take on such websites, including URLs of websites you visit.
+Indeed may also collect information about third-party websites you visit through our mobile software or while using Indeed for Chrome.
+This could include information about Job Listings, notes or application statuses that you submit, save, or update, or data regarding how you engage with websites or other actions you take on such websites, including URLs of websites you visit.
+We may also suggest information from your Indeed profile to include in applications you submit on third-party sites and see whether you make changes to these suggestions but not the changes themselves.
 We do this in order to allow a Job Seeker to keep a record of particular Job Listings of interest, to detect a job application on a third-party site to give a Job Seeker the option to auto-fill parts of the form using Indeed Resume, or to confirm an application.
 Indeed for Chrome also allows Indeed to learn about what types of jobs and Indeed product features are of interest to you, so that we can provide you with improved Job Listing searches, Job Listing recommendations and product features.

 **_**_– When You Apply to Jobs on Some Third-Party Websites_**_**